GBirkel/ljdump/README.md

 * Theme information for moods
 * The specific icons set by commenters in their comments

-As a result, it's not possible to get the local HTML to look exactly like your online journal.
+So, it's not possible to get the local HTML to look exactly like your online journal.

 ## How to use ##

 __To get the full archive of a very large journal, you may need to run the script a few times in a row, until it says there are no new changes.__

+The simplest way to run this is to execute the **ljdump.py** script with Python, for example:

+`python ljdump.py --cache_images`

-The simplest way to run this is to execute the ljdump.py script with Python.
-Depending on your OS, you may be able to double-click the ljdump.py script directly, or you may need to open a Terminal/Command Prompt window to run it.
+Depending on your OS, you may be able to double-click the script directly, or you may need to open a Terminal/Command Prompt window to run it.
 Either way, it will prompt you for your Livejournal username and password, then download all your journal entries, comments, and userpics.

 You may optionally download entries from a different journal (a community) where you are a member.
 If you are a community maintainer, you can also download comments from the community.